andrastantos/brew/docs/cpu/isa.rst

 .. note:: VALUE computation: replicate LSB of FIELD_E to bit positions [31:16], replace LSB with 0.

-.. note:: The type of $rA is ignored.

 Bit-clear-test conditional branch group
 ---------------------------------------